Connecticut’s COVID-19 Public Health Emergency Declaration ended on May 11, 2023.

 Child care centers, group child care homes, and youth camps are required to report outbreaks of COVID-19.
 Learn more about disease reporting.

 Note that as of July 1, 2023, the process changed.
 Programs don’t need to report positive cases of on a weekly basis.
 Instead, COVID-19 cases must be reported the same way as any other disease on the reportable disease list.
 The DPH weekly COVID-19 reporting form has been retired.

 - Staff should test themselves for COVID-19 if they have symptoms or have been exposed and follow CDC guidance

 - Staff should not administer COVID-19 tests to children enrolled in their programs — instead, ask an adult in the child’s family to test the child

-The Department of Public Health continues to recommend vaccination as the safest way to combat COVID-19.
+The Department of Public Health continues to recommend vaccination as the safest way to combat COVID-19 and other respiratory illnesses including RSV and flu.
 Child care programs and youth camps should encourage all children and staff to get up-to-date with their COVID-19 vaccinations.

 - Staff working in child care programs and children attending them are not required to have the COVID-19 vaccine

 - Programs can choose to adopt a policy that requires staff to get the vaccine

 - Programs may want to consult their own legal counsel first

 - Licensing inspectors must be granted immediate access to the facility upon request and cannot be denied access if they have not received the vaccine